graycoreio/daffodil/libs/external-router/guides/drivers.md

 # `@daffodil/external-router` Drivers

-The External Router package provides an interface along with a few pre-fabricated drivers for you to simply drop-in your app and get started with external route resolution.
+The External Router package provides an interface along with a few pre-fabricated drivers for you to simply drop into your app and get started with external route resolution.

 ## Available Drivers